 There is an obvious need to improve the reporting rate to maximize the benefits from the current and any future tagging.
 However, care needs to be taken when instituting any method to improve the reporting rates to ensure that it does not compromise/bias the overall tagging results.
 In particular, an approach that resulted in increased reporting rates but compromised the ability to precisely and accurately estimate the actual reporting rates could result in substantial increased uncertainty and should be avoided.
 For example, a near 100% reporting rate without a precise statistical knowledge of its value is of limited use in stock assessments.
 Several possible approaches were discussed in Hearn et al 2007 and the reader is referred to that paper for details.
-However, we would stress the importance of work in this area and would note that increased promotional and liaison activities have been ongoing during the 2007/08 fishing season.
+However, we would stress the importance of work in this area and would note that increased promotional and liaison activities have been ongoing during the 2008/09 fishing season.

 As noted above, the low reporting rate estimate for 2005/2006 raised the question of whether in fact the tag seeding results are providing unbiased estimates of the reporting rate (Polacheck and Eveson 2007).
-Although removing the inexperienced tagger increased the reporting for this year (Table 4), the rate was still substantially and significantly lower than that seen in the other years.
+Although removing the inexperienced tagger increased the reporting for 2006/2007 (Table 4), the rate was still substantially and significantly lower then that seen in the other years.
+However, in 2007/2008 the rate was comparable with 2002/2003 and 2003/2004 levels.

 In terms of the seeding experiments, the one factor that could potentially bias the results would be high levels of dependent shedding among the two tags within individual seeded fish.
 This would be a violation of the underlying independence assumption for estimating shedding rates from double tagging.
 In particular, the possibility exists that there may be relatively high initial shedding of both tags after seeding due to tags rubbing against the cage nets, etc. One way to test for this would be to conduct an experiment in which both single and double tagged fished are seeded into cages.
 Based on the results from the double tagged fish, the expected number of single tagged fish that should be recovered can be calculated if in fact the independence assumption has not been violated.
 If the actual number of single tag recoveries is significantly greater than the expected number, then this would indicate that the independence assumption did not hold.
 Given the importance of the reporting rate estimates for the interpretation to the tagging results, we would strongly recommend that the feasibility of such an experiment be investigated.
 We would note that such an experiment would entail additional seeding into the farm and would require the collaboration and permission of the fishing industry.
+Also, it needs to be considered that the lower level of shedding in 2007/2008 might reduce the effect of dependent tag shedding as well-placed tags may be less likely the be torn out when entangled in nets.